Transfer & Visiting J.D. Students

 LL.M. to J.D.
 Transfer Application

 Current LL.M. students at the Law School who wish to apply for the J.D. program must register with the LSAC Credential Assembly Service and submit a transfer application through LSAC.
 The deadline to apply for the fall semester is August 1.
-Application requirements and details are available here.
+View application requirements and details.

 Journals and Moot Courts